jakildev/IrredenEngine/README.md

 ![Banner image](/docs/images/irriden_engine_baner.png)

 ## About
-The Irreden Engine is an isometric pixel-art voxel content and game engine.
+The Irreden Engine is an isometric "pixelatable" voxel content and game engine.

 ## Build